 provides criminal defense representation in misdemeanor and felony cases, and we are admitted to practice in all Oklahoma state and federal courts, including the United States Tenth District Court of Appeals.

-handles a full array of misdemeanor and felony criminal charges and related cases:
+handles a full array of misdemeanor and felony criminal charges and related crimes:

 Regardless of whether you have been charged with a minor misdemeanor in Oklahoma County District Court or whether you have been indicted by a grand jury and are tried in the United States District Court for the Western District of Oklahoma, we are dedicated to providing the finest defense representation available, and we strive to bring every client the best possible resolution to his or her case.